What is the Rideau Canal?

 You can portage around the locks for free or pay a fee and go through the locks.
 Parks Canada charges a fee by the foot (12 foot minimum).
 The following are based on 2023 fees.
-A season pass for a canoe or kayak is $4.40 a foot (50% less than a power boat).
-If you just want to go through one lock, it will cost $0.90 per foot.
-If you transit the entire system one way, a transit pass will cost you $4.65 per foot (it's now a bit cheaper with the new 2018 discount to buy a season pass).
+A season pass for a canoe or kayak is $4.75 a foot (50% less than a power boat).
+If you just want to go through one lock, it will cost $1.00 per foot.
 There are various other options (one day, 6 day, transit pass).
-So, if you’re in a 16 foot canoe, a single lockage and return would cost $14.40, and a pass for the entire season would cost $70.40 (pretty cheap to save you all that portaging).
+So, if you’re in a 16 foot canoe, a single lockage and return would cost $16.00, and a pass for the entire season would cost $76.00 (pretty inexpensive to save you all that portaging).
 For full fee information visit: www.rideau-info.com/canal/fees.html (click this link).

 Can I portage the locks?

 Certainly.
 Portaging is sometimes faster than locking through (depending on how much gear you have to lug) and provides more exercise.
 All lockstations now have specific paddling dock (a low floating dock) making it easy to take a canoe/kayak in or out.
 The lockstations also have portage routes, marked at either end with signs.
 These portage routes are shown as map insets in my Paddling Guide to the Rideau Canal.
 Of note, Parks Canada recommends that portaging not be done at Smiths Falls Combined, and Old Slys due to dangerous road crossings.
 Currently Parks Canada offers free lockage for paddlers at those locations.
 At Smiths Falls Detached and Merrickville, which also have dangerous road crossings, the lock staff will lower the swing bridge barriers to facilitate a safe crossing.